antoniprzybylik/mini-ode/README.md

 In Rust, solvers use the same logic as in Python - but you pass in a `tch::CModule` representing the TorchScripted derivative function.

+**Example 1:** Load a TorchScript model from file

+This approach uses a model traced in Python (e.g., with `torch.jit.trace`) and saved to disk.

 ```rust
 use mini_ode::Solver;
 use tch::{Tensor, CModule};